the ultimate groom speech guide

 Forward momentum is the key to a great speech and the last thing you want to do is have to get everyone back on board again.
 I always recommend handing out the gifts in a private moment on the morning of the wedding.

-marrying across nations
+Marrying across nations

 So many weddings involve the coming together of different nationalities and cultures, which adds extra fun and excitement to an already amazing day, but it can also provide a few challenges when it comes language barriers.
 I have written for countless grooms in this position, and here’s what I recommend: